Strategy11/formidable-forms/readme.txt

 The contact form and advanced form field labels and descriptions are changed with in-place edit in the form builder.
 Just click on the text you would like to change, and it will turn into a text field.

-<a href="https://formidableforms.com/formidable-faqs/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">See more contact form and advanced online form FAQs</a>.
+<a href="https://formidableforms.com/formidable-faqs/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">See more FAQs</a> for making an amazing contact form or advanced online form.

-= What type of WordPress forms can I build with Formidable Forms? = Formidable Forms drag & drop form builder combined with our add-ons is the most powerful WordPress contact form plugin and advanced form plugin on the market.
+= What type of WordPress forms can I build with Formidable Forms? = Formidable Forms drag & drop form builder combined with our add-ons is the most powerful contact form plugin and advanced form builder plugin on the market.
 Here are some types of WordPress forms you can create:

 * Simple Contact Forms
 * Advanced Contact Forms